 The bridge was purchased by the government of New Brunswick in 1906.
-Two spans of the bridge were taken out by river ice April 6, 1920, and the government made major repairs and cover the structure in 1922.
+Two spans of the bridge were taken out by river ice April 6, 1920.
+The government made major repairs and covered the structure in 1922.

 The side walkway was added to the bridge in 1945.
 On June 23, 1980, the Hartland Covered Bridge was declared a National Historic Site, and on September 15, 1999, it was declared a Provincial Historic Site.